jonburdon/nimble/README.md

 [] Choose a colour theme
-[] Audio plays on a mobile but not on a desktop, can be muted on either [] Play against the computer, with levels of difficulty
+[] Audio plays on a mobile but not on a desktop, can be muted on either [] Play against the computer, with levels of difficulty [] 'Classic' version, with random number of stacks of counters.
+You can take as many as you like from any stack [] Implement tests for those functions which access the DOM